 - Keep them accessible: You could try keeping them on the kitchen counter with my cookbooks.
 Sometimes it’s great to not have to hunt down a beloved recipe in a cookbook or on the Internet!

 - Share your recipes: If someone asks you for a recipe, they’re complimenting you.
 Say thank you, and offer to write it down for them.
 Keep blank cards in your recipe box and jot down your recipe for them right away.
 Be generous.

 - Be honest and thorough: Don’t you just hate it when people admit they omitted a ‘secret’ ingredient from a recipe they shared with you?
 Be honest and share your entire process so they can make it as you did.

 - Write legibly: There’s nothing worse than guessing what someone’s messy handwriting says.
 The difference between a teaspoon and a tablespoon is huge!
 Don’t make me guess.

 - Update your recipes: If one day you decide your classic apple pie needs a little more cinnamon (because of course it does!), make a note of it on your recipe card.
 You’ll know to do it next time

-Boston-based reader Rachael Ringenberg, of the blog Erstwhile & Dear, sent us in this double tip.
+Boston-based reader Rachael Ringenberg, of the blog Erstwhile & Dear, sent us this double tip.
 “I love this marinade recipe!
 I copied it out of an old Gourmet, a summer issue that I unwisely started reading in January (all the tomato articles were torturous to read).
-I also love the Rifle recipe cards I used to save it when I had to return the magazine to the library.
+I also love the Rifle recipe cards I used to save them when I had to return the magazine to the library.
 Just right for when a recipe crosses over into the use-many-times-again category.”